Our Lady of Dallas Abbey: History

 The Cistercians were founded in France in the 11th century as a reform of older forms of Benedictine life.
 Spreading rapidly across Europe, their monasteries became centers of learning.
 After the French Revolution, the monasteries in Western Europe were mostly dissolved and the monks and nuns of the Order scattered.
 In Eastern Europe, however, under the patronage of the Habsburg dynasty they were allowed to continue to operate, but only if they provided education, in a policy known as Josephinism.

 After coming into power in Hungary following World War II, in 1950 the Communist authorities disbanded the Cistercian Abbey of Zirc, founded in 1182, seizing control of its land, schools, and parishes.
 Of the 215 displaced monks, more than 30 successfully fled the country, seeking refuge in other Cistercian monasteries in Western Europe and in the only Cistercian monastery in the United States, Our Lady of Spring Bank Abbey, then located in Oconomowoc, Wisconsin.

 In 1954, Thomas K. Gorman, Bishop of the Roman Catholic Diocese of Dallas, was in the process of establishing what was to become the University of Dallas.
 While inviting several local religious orders to assist in this enterprise, he also invited the refugee Cistercian monks in Wisconsin, drawing upon their long history as educators.
 The monks agreed and soon arrived in Dallas, receiving formal establishment by the Holy See of a monastery on February 19, 1955.
 Its canonical status was that of a dependency of Zirc Abbey.
 When the doors of the university opened in September 1956, nine monks served on the faculty.
 A small monastery was soon built on the university campus grounds and dedicated by Gorman in 1958.

 The monastery became independent of Hungary on March 21, 1961, with the election of the first prior, Anselm Nagy, S.O.Cist.
-The monastic community opened the preparatory school, modeled after the Cistercian schools of Hungary, in September of the following year.
+The monastic community opened the preparatory school, modelled after the Cistercian schools of Hungary, in September of the following year.
 The community continued to develop and was quickly raised to the status of an abbey, with Nagy being elected the first abbot and installed on January 4, 1964.

 The monastic complex continued to expand as the abbey began to receive American-born candidates in the 1970s.
 This led to the expansion of the school and the building of the abbey church, completed in 1992 to designs by Gary Cunningham.
 Today the monks work at both their own secondary school and at the University of Dallas, serving at both institutions as teachers and priests.
 Monks of the abbey also provide pastoral assistance at various parishes in the Dallas and Fort Worth Dioceses.